everx-labs/ton-nfc-client/README.md

    .catch((e) => alert(e.message))
 ```

-_Note_ : you can not work with NFC using simulator, you must run it on smartphone/iPhone.
-So for iPhone you should set development team.
+_Note_: You can not work with NFC using simulator.
+You must run it on smartphone/iPhone.
+So for iPhone you should set the development team.

 ## More about responses format and errors